Zoviet/bulma/README.md

 is-ancestor>is-parent>is-child>is-child>is-ancestor>is-parent>is-child>is-child>

-There is a radical and harsh poor JavaScript solution for this problem based on the .tile's refactoring in the simple block elements with dinamical height sizes.
+There is a radical and harsh poor JavaScript solution for this problem based on the .tile's refactoring to the simple block elements with dinamical height sizes.
 It's supported by IE9+ and work well.

 # Start "Magic Tiles" without any magic with only depressive JS code